Mojo Links

 $36K total spend across 12 months ($3K monthly Starter tier) is the realistic floor for measurable organic revenue lift in moderately competitive niches.
 Below this floor, the math does not produce ROI worth tracking.

-Budget scoping is part of every link building program kickoff.
+Budget scoping is part of every managed campaign kickoff.
 We analyse the competitor profile gap, vertical multiplier, and timeline requirement to land on a budget that aligns with your ranking targets.
 Book a slot to discuss your campaign.

 Bart Magera